runtimeverification/javamop/README.md

-  Compared to the Java Agent option, Static Weaving has better performance, but it requires knowledge of using ajc and resolving all the target program's dependencies by themselves.
+  Compared to the Java Agent option, Static Weaving has better performance, but it requires knowledge of using ajc and resolving all the target program's dependencies.

 (For a description of all JavaMOP options, please run the following from a terminal at any time: `javamop -h`)